History of economic thought: School of Salamanca

 In the 16th and 17th centuries the School of Salamanca in Spain developed economic theory, one of the earliest forms of a study in the economic tradition of the field of economics.
-Even if his doctrine was influenced by the philosophy of Thomas Aquinas, it sometimes renew the economic thought to such an extent that it was defined as "pro-market, pro-hard money, anti-state in many ways, pro-property, and pro-merchant to a surprising extent."
+Even if his doctrine was influenced by the philosophy of Thomas Aquinas, it renewed the economic thought to such an extent that it was defined as "pro-market, pro-hard money, anti-state in many ways, pro-property, and pro-merchant to a surprising extent."
 There was also the development of an early form of monetarism in response to the introduction of New World gold into the Spanish economy.

 With their reflexions on Contract law and fairness in exchange, the members of the School of Salamanca were often confronted with the concept of value.
 Thus observing the effect of American silver and gold arrivals in Spain, namely lessening of their values and augmentation of prices, Martín de Azpilcueta established the idea of a value-scarcity, first form of the quantity theory of money.

 They also renewed the aquilian concept of just price, which respects the principle of commutative justice but depends on many factors.
 The just price have a certain latitude because it's not the result of God's will or of labor but of the common estimation of the people (communis aestimatio hominum).
 On this Luis Saravia de la Calle wrote in 1544:

 Those who measure the just price by the labour, costs, and risk incurred by the person who deals in the merchandise or produces it, or by the cost of transport or the expense of traveling...or by what he has to pay the factors for their industry, risk, and labour, are greatly in error....
 For the just price arises from the abundance or scarcity of goods, merchants, and money...and not from costs, labour, and risk....
 Why should a bale of linen brought overland from Brittany at great expense be worth more than one which is transported cheaply by sea?...
 Why should a book written out by hand be worth more than one which is printed, when the latter is better though it costs less to produce?...
 The just price is found not by counting the cost but by the common estimation.

 However, as Friedrich Hayek has written, the school rarely followed this idea through systematically.
 His members thought that authorities were sometimes required to intervene and to control prices, especially in monopoly cases or for staples.
 The opportunity of an economic interventionnism, called arbitrism, wasn't unanimously accepted: if some thought that the prince concerned with public interest is more trustable that greedy merchants, like Domingo de Soto and Tomás de Mercado, others like Luis de Molina, Leonardus Lessius or Juan de Lugo considered that any intervention of the authorities is inopportune owing to the corruption and the clientelism that will be created.